mangalam-research/wed/doc/usage.rst

   through domain-specific abstractions rather than directly, as attributes.
 Other features are more pressing.

+* Empty elements appear in the editor as if they had an opening and closing tag, irrespective of how they are encoded in the original document.
+So ``<foo/>`` and ``<foo></foo>`` are treated the same.
+Part of this problem is due to the fact that wed sees the document as a DOM tree, not as a serialization.
+In a DOM tree, ``<foo/>`` and ``<foo></foo>`` are the same.

+* Elements that *cannot* contain anything appear in the editor as if they *could*.
+The validator raises an error if these elements are filled with any contents but it would be nicer if they were displayed in a way that distinguished them from the elements that *can* be filled with contents.
+We worked on a prototype that would check whether an element *can* contain anything and display it differently if it could not.
+However, this required that the rendering engine query the validating engine during rendering, which made rendering extremely slow.
+Since the editor will raise an error if an element that should be empty is filled erroneously, we've decided that a solution to this problem can wait.

 * Eventually the plan is to handle XML namespace changes completely, and there is incipient code to deal with this; for now the safe thing to do if you have a file using multiple namespaces is to declare them once and for all on the top element, and never change them throughout the document.
 Otherwise, problems are likely.

 * We've not tested a setup in which more than one wed instance appears on the same page.